helloecho12345/OysterCardChallenge/README.md

 # method touch_in creates an instance of oystercard
 # method touch_out checks that that same instance of oystercard touches out
 # method in_journey? is a boolean - is true if customer has not touched out, but has touched in

+User Story #6

+In order to pay for my journey
+As a customer
+I need to have the minimum amount (£1) for a single journey.
+# create constant of MINIMUM_AMOUNT
+# set MINIMUM_AMOUNT = 1

+User Story #7
+In order to pay for my journey
+As a customer
+When my journey is complete, I need the correct amount deducted from my card
+# fare deducted from oystercard when it touches out